 But how does Apple Search Ads cope with user acquisition in practice?
 To get the real picture, we’ve researched the accounts linked to our SearchAdsHQ platform.

 The benchmarks below are based on the data obtained from July 2018 to February 2019:

-In this article, you will find the recent Tap-through and Conversion Rates, as well as average Cost per Tap and Cost per Acquisition by 16 App Store categories.
-We’ve also compared them with Apple Search Ads benchmarks of the previous year and with the benchmarks from other advertising networks.
+In this article, you will find the 2019 Tap-through and Conversion Rates, as well as average Cost per Tap and Cost per Acquisition by 16 App Store categories.
+We’ve also compared them with Apple Search Ads benchmarks 2018, Apple app store search ads cost and with the benchmarks from other advertising networks.

-These data, as well as the benchmarks for 13 storefronts, are gathered in a free downloadable report.
-Get the PDF with TTR, CVR, CPT, and CPA at one place, and don’t bother looking for them anywhere else.
+Leverage SplitMetrics’ Apple Search Ads Benchmark Dashboard to assess the most recent averages – all key metrics at one place, and don’t bother looking for them anywhere else.
 You have everything to assess your ad performance and improve it if necessary.

 Before you delve into the report, here are our findings in short: